csdms/babelizer/paper/paper.md

 idiosyncratic designs, incompatible grids, incompatible time steps, and even in different programming languages.
 The Earth-system modeling community has developed tools to help solve some of these problems.
-For example, the Basic Model Interface (BMI) defines an interface that standardizes model design.
+For example, the Basic Model Interface standardizes model interactions.
 The Earth System Modeling Framework (ESMF) [@collins:2005] grid mappers are able to map quantities from one grid to another.
 The Python Modeling Toolkit `pymt` [@hutton:2020a] performs time interpolation, grid mapping, and unit coversion.